The Flying Fish model:

 \[P^2 = \int \left(G_{\mu\nu} + f(\rho_{\text{spinor}}, \mathcal{G}_t) + \mathcal{T}(x)\right) dx^\mu dx^\nu,\]

 allows the calculation of the resulting geodesic distance between points in this modified spacetime.
 This relation captures the contributions to the curvature resulting from the energy density of the spinor fields and the effect of quantum knots.
 The function \(P^2\) provides a geometric interpretation of the modified spacetime and can be used to analyze the local or global effects of the spinor field dynamics on the structure of spacetime.
 This approach allows for the explicit study of the spatial aspects of the interactions within the model.
+To verify, we can use NMR spectroscopy to detect changes in the precessional frequencies of protons.

 Energy transfer between states of spinor fields